 Training, education, and prevention programs are a collaborative effort among several offices on-campus.
-Primary prevention and awareness programming for students are coordinated by Student Counseling Services and Health Promotion and Wellness (HPW).
-Please contact HPW at (309) 438-WELL or Wellness@IllinoisState.edu for more information about training opportunities.
-HPW is also responsible for training and educating students on bystander
+Primary prevention and awareness programming for students are coordinated by Student Counseling Services, Health Promotion and Wellness (HPW), and the Office of Equal Opportunity and Access (OEOA).
+Please contact Health Promotion and Wellness at (309) 438-WELL or Wellness@IllinoisState.edu for more information about training opportunities.
+More information on university bystander intervention and risk reduction strategies are available in this section of the report.
+To learn more, please visit https://wellness.illinoisstate.edu/living/redbirdrespect/.